 How do I get access?

-To get access to ArcGIS Analytics for IoT, you’ll need an ArcGIS Analytics for IoT license for your ArcGIS Online subscription, which includes enough compute and storage capacity for multiple tracking and monitoring use cases.
+To get access to Velocity, you’ll need a Velocity license for your ArcGIS Online subscription, which includes enough compute and storage capacity for multiple tracking and monitoring use cases.
 There’s no infrastructure or system configuration required and there’s no limit to the number of users.
-Any member of your organization with a user type of Creator or higher can be granted access to Analytics for IoT and immediately begin creating feeds, real-time and big data analytics, and outputs.
+Any member of your organization with a user type of Creator or higher can be granted access to Velocity and immediately begin creating feeds, real-time and big data analytics, and outputs.

 Where can I learn more?